Convex Regularization for High-Dimensional Multi-Response Tensor Regression: Specific Statistical Problems

 \section{Specific Statistical Problems}

 In this section, we apply our results to several concrete examples where we are attempting to estimate a tensor under certain sparse or low rank constraints, and show that the regularized least squares estimate $\widehat{T}$ is typically minimiax rate optimal with appropriate choices of regularizers.
+In particular we focus on the multi-response aspect of the general framework to provide novel upper bounds and matching minimax lower bounds.